Evercore ISI Downgrade The New York Times Company [NYT]. What else is Wall St. saying?

 Reflecting on the efficiency of the workforce at the company, The New York Times Company [NYT] managed to generate an average of $31,104 per employee.
 Receivables Turnover for the company is 8.25 with a Total Asset Turnover recorded at a value of 0.85.The New York Times Company’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.80 and a Current Ratio set at 1.80.

-The New York Times Company [NYT]: An earnings per share (EPS) analysis
+Earnings per share (EPS) analysis for The New York Times Company [NYT] stock